wumb0/spotify2playmusic/README.md

 Bugs/Limitations
 ----------------
--It's pretty slow, but at least you don't have to copy everything over by hand ..-It is slow because it does its best to match things.
+- It's pretty slow, but at least you don't have to copy everything over by hand ..- It is slow because it does its best to match things.
 It uses the levenshtein calculation to figure out how different two strings are.
 That number is then used to determine if the strings are similar enough to be a match.
 If they are then the song is added to the array of songs to be added to the new playlist on google play music.
--Some songs don't match right.
+- Some songs don't match right.
 By trying to make it match variations it does its best to weed out the bad matches, sometimes it works, sometimes it doesn't.
 Overall it is pretty accurate though
--Sometimes it crashes randomly.
+- Sometimes it crashes randomly.
 No idea why.

 Todos/Future Additions
 ----------------------
--Add the functionality to go from google play music to spotify playlists (I guess I'll have to change the name) -Use the best match from the store and the uploaded library (compare them) -Speed things up somehow
+- Add the functionality to go from google play music to spotify playlists (I guess I'll have to change the name)
+- Use the best match from the store and the uploaded library (compare them)
+- Speed things up somehow
--Improve the matching calculation's accuracy
+- Improve the matching calculation's accuracy
--Catch more unhandled errors and deal with them
+- Catch more unhandled errors and deal with them
--Clean up the code
+- Clean up the code

 Enjoy?